pughlab/crescent/doc/Runs_Seurat_v3_MultiDatasets_Integration.md

 Description
 ================
-Runs Seurat version 3 scRNA-seq data integration using CCA The input is a table with paths to R objects from 'Runs_Seurat_v3_MultiDatasets_QC_Normalization.R' script
+Runs Seurat version 3 scRNA-seq data integration using CCA<br />
+The input is a table with paths to R objects from 'Runs_Seurat_v3_MultiDatasets_QC_Normalization.R' script

 The pipeline is based on these Seurat tutorials:<br />